JonathanGrossman/mongodb_basics/01_getting_started.md

 }
 ```

 Notice anything different?
-Although the `personDocumnet` object that you sent to MongoDB has only 5 `key:value` pairs, the returned document has 6.
+Although the `personDocument` object that you sent to MongoDB has only 5 `key:value` pairs, the returned document has 6.
 The additional `key:value` pair is `_id: 5fa2a070330b7d94c1c69182`.
 MongoDB added an `_id` key!

 In the next lesson, you will learn more about adding, reading, updating, and deleting documents from your collections.